GuetaAmit/nova/README.md

-AMIT!!!
+AMIT!!???!
 Welcome to RUBY - TESTING - SERVER!
 =======================

 The testing grounds for A360 development.